Family History - Story Telling from my Grandfather James Overby

 The Year Without a Summer

 The year 1816

-without a summer", "poverty year," and "eighteen hundred
+a summer", "poverty year," and "eighteen hundred froze to

 From May through September, an unprecedented series of cold spells chilled the northeastern United States and adjoining Canadian provinces, causing a backward spring, a cold summer, and an early fall.
 There was heavy snow in June and frost even in July and August.
 All across the Northeast, farmers' crops were repeatedly killed by the cold, raising the specter of widespread famine.

 The amazing weather of 1816 is well documented in the diaries and memoirs of those who endured it.
 Benjamin Harrison, a farmer in Bennington, Vermont, termed it "the most gloomy and extraordinary weather ever seen."
 Chauncey Jerome of Plymouth, Connecticut, writing in 1860, recalled "I well remember the 7th of June. . . dressed throughout with thick woolen clothes and an overcoat on.
 My hands got so cold that I was obliged to lay down my tools and put on a pair of mittens...On the 10th of June, my wife brought in some clothes that had been spread on the ground the night before, which were frozen stiff as in winter.
 On the 4th of July, I saw several men pitching quoits in the middle of the day with overcoats on and the sun shining bright at the time."

 Since relatively few settlers had yet crossed the Mississippi, most of our weather observations for 1816 come from the eastern United States, particularly the Northeast, where there was a tradition of weather watching.
 The best observations available were made at Williamstown, in the northwestern corner of Massachusetts.